Shane7717/SQL-Exercises/README.md

 # :pencil2: SQL-Exercises. :pen:

-* This repositoroy is used to record only SQL exercises (especially for PostgreSQL) which I think are good ones.
+* This repositoroy is used to record SQL exercises (especially PostgreSQL) which I think are good ones.
 * The exercises may come from different sources such as LeetCode and college courses.
 <br><br>